 Get Independent Legal Advice on Realtor Agreements

-Axess Law’s real estate lawyers refer you to trusted legal partners for advice on wording of representation agreements, including clauses that give you the right to terminate early, with or without penalties or conditions.
+Axess Law’s real estate lawyers refer you to trusted legal partners for advice on wording of representation agreements, including clauses on cancelling realtor listing agreements, with or without penalties or conditions.

 We advise you on sellers’ obligations and realtor duties to clients.
 When you think a realtor is being dishonest, we refer you to trusted legal partners for advice on making a RECO complaint or going to court in Ontario.

 When you do sell, we have affordable lawyers near you who can prepare legal documents to finalize your real estate deal.
 Only a lawyer can close a real estate transaction in Ontario.
 Why pay more when you can have flat fee legal services at Axess Law?

 Axess Law has real estate lawyers in Toronto, Greater Toronto Area or Ottawa for legal advice on buying homes or property.
 We advise home sellers on steps you need to take to meet a buyer’s closing deadlines.
 We can even deliver the keys or arrange for you to pick them up at your new home.

 You can sign closing documents at any of our conveniently located Axess Law locations in Greater Toronto Area or Ottawa or e-sign if you prefer.

 Your lawyer will search the title to your property, negotiate with the buyer’s lawyer if problems arise and transfer title to your buyer.
 We receive discharge mortgages and transfer the buyer deposit and final payment to your mortgage lender or bank account.